Frequently Asked Questions – Practical Details:

 We have found that this carefully contained space can be valuable for many people, and can be especially healing for those with sexual trauma or repression.
 Also, it is a unique context for dropping pretense, and being honest about our needs, desires, challenges, and gifts that we have to offer–without expecting anyone else to feel obliged to meet them.
 Nothing is compulsory–our most important value is that each person is completely at choice about however they want to participate or not.
 Enthusiastic consent is essential; we sometimes say that anything that’s not a “Hell, YES!” is really a “No” in disguise.
 Whenever the Playspace is not scheduled, individuals are free to use the space however they wish; however, that is not part of the official program.

-Does everyone at camp engage in polyamory and open relationships?
+Does everyone at camp engage in polyamory or non-monogamy?

 You are entirely at choice.
 We hold a group intention of honoring the presenters by starting events on time.
 Unless the presenter has requested that no one join after the presentation has started, latecomers will be welcome to step into events.
 At the same time, it is respectful not to expect others to summarize for you what you have missed or to jump in on a discussion that you have heard little of.